 The purpose of DNA testing is to meet the legislatively mandated responsibilities to collect physical evidence from offenders who meet the requisite guidelines based on criminal convictions.
-The program includes the statewide collection of the samples by a certified phlebotomist and delivery to the South Carolina Law Enforcement Division’s (SLED’s) DNA database in Columbia, SC.
+The program includes the statewide collection of the samples by SCDPPPS and sent to the South Carolina Law Enforcement Division’s (SLED’s) DNA database in Columbia, SC.

 The purpose of investigations is to provide pertinent, accurate information to a disposing authority that is relevant to the individual and will assist the disposing authority in making the most appropriate decision which would include violations, pre-parole, pardon, pre-sentence, etc.